EMDRIVE’S THRUST AND THE BIEFELD-BROWN EFFECT

 THE BIEFELD-BROWN EFFECT :

-NASA — It is a well established fact in the literature, that a force, or thrust, may be generated by capacitor charged to a high potential [the Biefeld-Brown effect].
-Although there are different theories regarding the basis for this phenomenon, there is no dispute that a force, or thrust, is generated by capacitors under such high voltages.
+NASA — It is a well established fact in the literature, that a force, or thrust, is generated by capacitor charged to a high potential [the Biefeld-Brown effect]. […] Although there are different theories regarding the basis of this phenomenon, there is no dispute that a force, or thrust, is generated by capacitors under such high voltages.
 However, the thrust generated by such high potential capacitors has been minimal and thus this phenomenon has had very limited practical utility:

 In 1996, the research group of the HONDA R&D Institute conducted experiments to verify the Biefeld-Brown effect with an improved experimental device to reject the influence of corona discharges and electric wind around the capacitor by setting the capacitor in the insulator oil contained within a metallic vessel.
 They found that the weight loss by an alternate electric field, i.e. the dynamical effect, was greater than by the static one:

 What if we do not place a solid dielectric inside the EmDrive’s cavity?
 Then EmDrive’s thrust is still due to the Biefeld-Brown effect, because the thrust appears not only in solid dielectrics, but also in liquid and gas dielectrics, like air in the EmDrive’s cavity.

 EHD thrusters; iono-craft; Lifters